 CBD is a natural polyphenol that is produced by hemp.
 During the last five years, we have received an ever increasing number of requests for information on the amount of CBD produced by the FINOLA variety of hemp.
 There are a lot of variables to consider, and there are no easy answers that will be correct for every situation.

 Some people have also asked about the FINOLA cannabinoid profile, which has notable amounts of CBC (cannabichromene) and CBDV (cannabidivarin) in their acid forms, in addition to significant amounts of CBDA (the acid form of CBD).
 For the full article, see Radmila Pavlovic et al. 2019, referenced below.

 As CBD becomes a larger topic for discussion, we think that it is important to provide some general information on this page, since there is not enough time to fully discuss these complex issues with everyone who asks.
 Hopefully this information will be of value to you.

 FINOLA produces a lot of CBD

 For more that a decade, FINOLA and other European hemp varieties have been used for the commercial production of cannabidiol (CBD) in Europe.
 These extracts were used to launch the initial marketing of CBD in the US, well before the first farm bill passed in 2014.
-Since US hemp production was not very well developed until a few years after 2014, US hemp market still rely on CBD extracts from Europe.
+Since US hemp production was not very well developed until a few years after 2014, US hemp market relied upon CBD extracts from Europe.

-FINOLA continues to be an excellent industrial source of CBD for these reasons; it is short, autofowering and easy to managed by hand or with machines, it matures in less 100 days in most locations and it produces a huge bud that contains low THC (<0.2%) and a lot of CBD.
+FINOLA continues to be an excellent industrial source of CBD for these reasons; it is short, autofowering and easy to managed by hand or with machines, it matures in less 100 days in most locations and it produces a huge bud that contains low THC (<0.2%) and proportionately more CBD.

 But what is “a lot of CBD”?